hashgraph/hedera-mirror-node/docs/installation.md

 Shutting down the database container via `docker-compose down` may result in a corrupted database that may not restart or may take longer than usual to restart.
 In order to avoid this, shell into the container and issue the following command:

-Use `docker ps` to get the name of the database container, it should be something like `mirror-node-postgres`.
+Use `docker ps` to get the name of the database container, it should be something like `mirror-db`.

-Use the command `docker exec -it docker_mirror-node-postgres_1 /bin/sh` to get a shell in the container.
+Use the command `docker exec -it docker_mirror-db_1 /bin/sh` to get a shell in the container.

 `su - postgres -c "PGDATA=$PGDATA /usr/local/bin/pg_ctl -w stop"`